 Enter your email, and we’ll send it to your inbox.
 Plus, you’ll get delicious new recipes from us every Friday!

 Since the 18th century, the British have been the largest per capita consumers of tea in the world.
 I’m told they like it strong, with plenty of milk and at least 2 teaspoons of sugar.
 Well, how delightful does that sound?
-As you watch the Olympic Torch Relay, treat yourself to a perfect cup of British tea … oh, and perhaps a scone with fresh preserves on the side.
-Cheerio!

 - After the water has boiled, pour a small amount into your teapot.
 Swirl it around to heat your teapot and then discard the water.

 - Place loose leaf tea in the bottom of your teapot; 1 teaspoon per person plus one for the pot.

 - Pour water into your teapot over the leaves and let steep for three to four minutes.